Managing Access with Content Segmentation

 While your company's hierarchy is represented by Teams and Departments, Groups are the flexible tool you use to create any audience you need for your segmentation strategy.

-3. Assign the Group to Content: When configuring a "Learn Content" item or a "Category", the administrator assigns the specific Group(s) that should have access.
+Assign the Group to Content: When configuring a "Content item" or a "Category", the administrator assigns the specific Group(s) that should have access.

-Only users who are members of the assigned Group will be able to see and access that content in their training catalog.
+Only users who are members of the assigned Group will be able to see and access that content in the catalog.

 Defining audiences is a strategic task.
-In the GFoundry Learn module, creating Groups and assigning them to content is a permission typically reserved for the Admin role.
+In GFoundry, creating Groups and assigning them to content is a permission typically reserved for the Admin role.